LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2025-11-19-gpu-passthrough-boot.md

 			       unsigned long last_index)
 ```

 I attempted to use bpftrace to watch the IOMMUFD code in action, but I wasn't able to find the exact code path it was taking and thus couldn't perform any timing analysis.
-So, you'll have to trust me that Kata does indeed understand that we're using IOMMUFD handles to these devices (which I did confirm) and that the GPUs aren't being placed through the legacy VFIO IOMMU backend anymore.

-Regardless, the only conclusion that can be made (without me painfully having to downgrade my kernel back to v5 to definitely prove it, which I really don't want to do) was that it was the _kernel upgrade_, not IOMMUFD itself, that fixed the performance issue.
-Whatever performance benefits we get from IOMMUFD are not significant enough to rise above the noise floor and dramatically affect the overall boot time.
+!!! warning

-It's an exercise left to the reader to figure out which commit seems to have fixed the page faulting issue we seem to be circling around in Linux v5.
+    In a previous version of this blog post, I had incorrectly assumed that usage of the `/dev/vfio/devices/*` files would cause Kata to use the IOMMUFD backend.
+For whatever reason, this does not appear to be happening because `vfio_iommu_type1_ioctl` is still being called even when providing QEMU with these file paths.
+This means the legacy IOMMU backend is being used.
+I am working to determine why this is happening.

 ## Parting Thoughts